MengRao/pollnet/README.md

 // try accepting new connections, non-blocking.
 // if no new connection it returns TcpConnectionPtr().
 TcpConnectionPtr accept();

+// similar to accept, but new connection is set to the parameter: a closed connection
+// return true if new connection is accepted bool accept2(TcpConnection& conn);
 ```

 Note that TcpClient and TcpServer has a template parameter `uint32_t RecvBufSize = 4096`, RecvBufSize must be as least twice the largest application packet its connection is going to receive.